 Sometimes the past just won’t stay buried.

-They can’t bear to think about who has done this and why, about what might be happening to their precious daughter.
+They can’t bear to think about who has done this and what might be happening to their precious girl.

 Secrets that must be kept hidden at all costs….

 The Good Neighbor is a gripping psychological thriller that twists and turns as it races towards its nerve-shredding climax.
 Perfect for fans of K. L. Slater, Teresa Driscoll and Mark Edwards.

 And you thought you had problems?

 This is Cathryn Grant’s first book I have read and holy shit it packs a punch.
 This book is the tipping point for me to immediately add a few more of hers to my TBR (I seriously don’t need to be adding more but screw it…I can rest when I’m dead).
 I love the way she has weaved a chilling tale that in all honesty is completely believable.
 How real it was scared me acutely.
 I’m in awe how she used the enormity of a mother’s love and twisted and twisted and twisted until it became something else entirely.
 How far will a mother’s love go?
 Can you love someone too much?

 It’s no secret that I love a psychological thriller, and this delivered, straight.to.the. door.
 The synopsis had me at the first sentence and I was already buckled in and ready for a tale of thrills, suspense and a secret that was better of buried, or was it?
 Can a good intention be done for the wrong reasons?
 Do we deserve to make decisions for vulnerable people no matter the consequence?
 This is what Cathryn Grant examines under the microscope.